ejbrun/NN_Calibration_Stochastic_Local_Volatility/readme.md

 ## Calibration of stochastic local volatility model via neural networks

-Eric Brunner, eric.brunner@uranus.uni-freiburg.de
+### Dependencies:
+- Tensorflow 1.15
+- Keras 2.3.1

-We try to calibrate stochastic local volatility models by learning the local volatility function by means of a neural network.
-The folder heston_slv_calibration contains a calibration of both the stochastic and the local volatility part by means of neural networks.
+We calibrate stochastic local volatility (SLV)) models by an approach based on neural networks.
+In the first step, the stochastic volatility model (Heston model) is calibrated by learning the map from Heston parameters to volatility surface by means of a neural network.
+Using these parameters, in a second step the local volatility part (Leverage function) of the SLV-model is directly approximated by an additional neural network.

-Remarks:
-Requires Tensorflow 1.15 and Keras 2.3.1..
+Eric Brunner, eric.brunner@physik.uni-freiburg.de